OleksandrVladymyrov/FBShareDialog/README.md

 ## Viewing the example

-You can view the example at [These Days Labs](http://playground.thesedays.com/tdfriendselector/), or you can check out this repository and run it yourself.
+You can view the example at [page](http://oleksandrvladymyrov.github.io/FBShareDialog/), or you can check out this repository and run it yourself.
 You'll need to put the files on a web server - Facebook apps won't run off the local file system.

 Just edit `example.js` and set your Facebook `appId`.